Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | **Soul Sight**
         | Your body is dotted with beady glowing eyes, enabling you to see the flow of Anima.
 You gain Lifesense (6), and may roll an Insight check when discerning a living creature with it, each success revealing one of their mystic path ranks if any.
 Mystic ranks you share with them are identified for free.
 Any extra successes may detect a number of martial path ranks, with no more information beyond that.
+        | The glowing eyes are very easy to spot in darkness unless they are closed, which disables Soul Sight's benefits.

         | **Gravitational Flux**
         | You perpetually levitate up to 1 square off the ground.
 You do not trigger ground-based trap triggers or take fall damage, and you glide over ground-based terrain effects, including bodies of liquid.
 Moving upward costs Speed as normal, and you may choose to fall downward at 3 squares per turn instead of the standard 10.